DaanDeMeyer/reproc/README.md

 ## Usage

-See [examples/cmake-help.c](examples/cmake-help.c) for an example that uses process-lib to print the cmake CLI --help output.
+See [examples/cmake-help.c](examples/cmake-help.c) for an example that uses process-lib to print the CMake CLI --help output.
 [examples/cmake-help.cpp](examples/cmake-help.cpp) does the same but with the C++ API.